-As we ring in the New Year, small-business owners are facing a host of new challenges as a wave of emerging trends hits the marketplace and technology becomes more vital to growth and success than ever before.
+As we ring in the New Year, small-business owners are facing a host of new challenges as a wave of emerging trends hits the marketplace and technology becomes more vital to business growth and success than ever before.

 Small businesses that adopt and embrace these changes will stay ahead of the curve and position themselves for business growth in 2017.
 On the other hand, those who lag will inevitably fall behind and struggle to keep up with their competitors in today’s ever-changing digital world.

 Here are four trends to help drive growth and success for your small business in 2017:

 With the explosion of cross-compatible accounting platforms and versatile software that integrate seamlessly with mobile technology, we’re seeing a new wave of innovative payment technology emerge.
 This will inevitably transform the way businesses handle transactions in the B2B space.